 - If you have additional income to pay the balance yourself.
 (Rent Supplement is still based on the maximum rent limit.)

 - If there are other exceptional circumstances.
 (Special provisions apply if you are at risk of becoming homeless.)
-Note also that Community Welfare Service staff have statutory discretionary power to exceed the limits in areas where rents have increased significantly and where tenants may be at risk of losing their home.
+Note also that the Community Welfare Service has statutory discretionary power to award or increase a Rent Supplement payment, for example, when dealing with a person who is in danger of homelessness.
 This applies both to people getting Rent Supplement and new applicants.
 Tenants in Dublin and Cork can access the Tenancy Protection Service provided by Threshold on 1800 454 454.